The Hudson Valley is known for its farms, great restaurants, wineries, micro-breweries and distilleries.

 Fish & Game: This is one of the top spots in town, set in a former 19th century blacksmith’s shop and features locally sourced items.
 It has been nominated for the James Beard Foundation Awards for best new restaurant and best restaurant design.
 The decor is outstanding and I enjoyed the experience.
 They offer a tasting menu but now offer an a la carte menu as well.
 13 South Third St.

-Cafe Le Perche: This is a perfect spot for lunch with a good list of sandwiches, salads and other entrees.
+Le Perche Bakery and Bar: This is a perfect spot for lunch with a good list of sandwiches, salads and other entrees.
 They also have pastries, great cookies and sweets.
 230 Warren St.

 Tanzys – Breakfast, Lunch, Afternoon Tea: A casual breakfast and lunch spot at 223 Warren.